KULeuven-WebInfoSys-LeuvenLife-2026/leuvenlife-web/README.md

     * *Rationale:* This specific 4-column layout perfectly matches our project's "Three Pillar" concept.
 It visually separates **Food**, **Housing**, and **Transport** into equal, responsive columns.
     * *Refinements:* To improve clickability and visual hierarchy, I removed numerical prefixes from the buttons, increased the font size, and implemented full-height borders (`border-l`) that stretch across the entire screen, ensuring the UI remains clean and structural across both desktop and mobile devices.
 * **Deployment:** Added the live GitHub Pages URL to the README for easy access.

-**[14 May 2026] - Demo 3 Homepage & About Alma Page (Hou Yilin)**

-* **Homepage Refinement:** Created `index-demo3.html` as an improved demo version of the Alma food encyclopedia homepage.
-* **Navigation Update:** Reorganized the main navigation into `HOME | ABOUT | DISH MAP` in the central area of page top, while reserving right-side space for a future multilingual language switcher.
-* **About Alma Page:** Added `about-alma.html` to introduce Alma’s Leuven campus dining network, including restaurant information, opening patterns, closing days, and an embedded Leuven location map.
-* **Category-Based Menu Browsing:** Converted decorative image cards into meaningful category entry points, allowing users to browse dishes by categories such as soups, Tex-Mex, Italian / pasta / pizza, vegetarian / vegan, poultry, seafood, Belgian comfort food, and burgers / casual bites.
-* **Interaction Logic:** Updated the dish-card rendering logic in `js/demo3.js`, including alphabetical category results and a “Back to Menu” return card.
-* **Assets:** Added new category images for Italian / Pasta / Pizza, Poultry, and Seafood.

-* **[16 May 2026] - Demo 4 Interactive Origin Map & Advanced Filtering (Hou Yilin)**

-* **Demo 4 Expansion:** Created `index-demo4.html` and `map-demo4.html` as the next-stage interactive prototype.
-* **Homepage Filtering Upgrade:** Added a new category dropdown filter to the homepage interface, allowing users to directly browse menu items by culinary categories while preserving the original editorial filter-bar layout.
-* **Interactive Culinary Origin Map:** Developed an upgraded geographic “Taste The World” ——
-  * Added country-based zoom selection for Belgium, Italy, Mexico, India, USA, Greece, and other represented culinary origins.
-  * Implemented automatic map fly-to behavior when selecting a country.
-* **Sidebar Dish Navigation:** Designed and implemented a synchronized sidebar system displaying all dishes belonging to the currently selected country in alphabetical order.
-  * Clicking a dish name automatically zooms to the corresponding marker and opens its popup card.
-  * Added scrollable vertical navigation to support countries containing many dishes.
-* **Marker & Popup Optimization:** Refined map marker rendering logic in `js/map-demo4.js`.
-  * Removed empty or invalid markers that did not correspond to actual dishes.
-  * Added softer glow-style marker styling for improved visual consistency.
-  * Fixed marker displacement issues during zoom interactions.
-  * Later refined the function by allowing for closing the previous dish card when clicking a new one.
-* **Multi-Origin Classification Logic:** Expanded the country classification system to support dishes with multiple culinary origins (e.g., Belgian/French overlaps, mixed/global dishes, Chinese-inspired spring rolls).
-* **Navigation Integration:** Updated homepage navigation so the `DISH MAP` entry now directly links to the new Demo 4 interactive map experience.
-* **Deployment & Version Control:** Deployed Demo 4 to the shared GitHub repository and maintained separate versioned architecture for Demo 3 and Demo 4 pages.